-This strategy, the New Zealand Health Strategy, sets the direction for improving the health and wellbeing of New Zealanders over the next ten years.
+This strategy, the New Zealand Health Strategy, sets the direction for improving the health and wellbeing of New Zealanders over the next 10 years.
 It is a key element of the Government's health system reforms and is part of a suite of strategies required under the Pae Ora (Healthy Futures) Act 2022 that are being published together.

-The purpose of the New Zealand Health Strategy is to provide a framework to guide health entities in protecting, promoting, and improving people's health and wellbeing.
-Other entities must also take the strategy into account.
+The purpose of the New Zealand Health Strategy is to provide a framework to guide health entities1 in protecting, promoting, and improving people's health and wellbeing.
+Other entities must also take the strategy into account.2

 The New Zealand Health Strategy takes a whole population focus and considers systemic issues, opportunities and priorities.
-It does this in partnership with the Hauora Māori Strategy, which provides a framework to guide health entities in upholding Te Tiriti o Waitangi and improving Māori health outcomes.
-Together, the New Zealand Health Strategy and the Hauora Māori Strategy set the overarching long-term direction for health.
+It does this in partnership with Pae Tū: Hauora Māori Strategy, which provides a framework to guide health entities in upholding Te Tiriti o Waitangi | The Treaty of Waitangi and improving Māori health outcomes.
+Together, the New Zealand Health Strategy and Pae Tū set the overarching long-term direction for health.

 The four population strategies (for Pacific health, health of disabled people, women's health and rural health) set a more focused direction for specific populations.
-Each strategy builds on and reflects the higher-level priorities set in the New Zealand Health Strategy and Hauora Māori Strategy, but from their unique perspectives.
+Each strategy builds on and reflects the higher-level priorities set in the New Zealand Health Strategy and Pae Tū, but from their unique perspectives.
 Throughout this document 'health' includes physical and mental health.